noydavidi/pepse/README.md

 **Pepse**

 A 2D endless runner game where the player controls an avatar that runs through a procedurally generated terrain.
-The goal of the game is to run as far as possible without falling off the edge of the terrain.

 **Background**